Samuel Edmund Sewall: Abolitionism

-Sewall's ancestor, Samuel Sewall, was one of the first colonial abolitionists.
-In The Selling of Joseph, he argued that no human being could truly be owned by another; that Africans, like whites, were "the sons and daughters of the first Adam, the brethren and sisters of the last Adam, and the offspring of God," and, as such, "ought to be treated with a respect agreeable."
+Sewall's great-great-grandfather, Samuel Sewall, was one of the first colonial abolitionists.
+In The Selling of Joseph, he argued that no human being could truly be owned by another; that Africans, like whites, were "the sons and daughters of the first Adam, the brethren and sisters of the last Adam, and the offspring of God," and, as such, "they ought to be treated with a respect agreeable."

 Samuel E. Sewall's first anti-slavery article, On Slavery in the United States (1827) was more conservative.
-Although he condemned slavery as a "great national evil," he scoffed at the idea that slavery should be abolished immediately and all at once: "nothing could be more absurd and dangerous than a sudden enfranchisement of all the negroes."
+Although he condemned slavery as a "great national evil," he rejected the idea that slavery should be abolished immediately and all at once, writing that "nothing could be more absurd and dangerous than a sudden enfranchisement of all the negroes."

 It was not until he heard William Lloyd Garrison speak that he took up the cause in earnest.
 With his friends Samuel J. May and A. Bronson Alcott, Sewall attended Garrison's first public lecture in Boston on October 16, 1830.
 Afterwards, the three of them introduced themselves to Garrison and talked with him late into the night.
 Garrison convinced him that "immediate, unconditional emancipation was the right of every slave and could not be withheld by his master an hour without sin."
 Sewall arranged to have Garrison repeat his lecture in a better hall.
 Later he helped fund the Liberator, Garrison's abolitionist newspaper, and co-founded the Massachusetts Anti-Slavery Society, joining the Board of Managers in 1832.
 The two remained friends for many years, despite their very different personalities and frequent disagreements about strategy.

 Sewall volunteered his services as a lawyer to the Society, drafting petitions, resolutions, arguments, and legal defenses, as well as preparing annual reports and writing articles for the Liberator.
 He also enlisted the support of other abolitionists such as Maria Weston Chapman and Ellis Gray Loring.
 He was a trustee of the short-lived Noyes Academy in New Hampshire, an interracial school which was destroyed by a mob in 1835.

 Sewall's abolitionist convictions grew stronger over the years.
-In 1851 he wrote in a letter to Samuel May:

-Much as I abominate bloodshed, I think it far better that two or three slaveholders and their assistant slave-hunters should be killed than that a man should be dragged back into slavery....I cannot blame a man for fighting for his liberty, or anyone else for fighting for him.
+In 1851 he wrote in a letter to Samuel May: "Much as I abominate bloodshed, I think it far better that two or three slaveholders and their assistant slave-hunters should be killed than that a man should be dragged back into slavery....I cannot blame a man for fighting for his liberty, or anyone else for fighting for him."